tohagan/ShouldBe/README.md

 Main reasons included:

   * Too many external component dependencies for our needs.
-(We only needed NUnit and Rhino mocks)
+(We only needed NUnit)
   * Our breaking changes that might not align with where Shoudly was heading or existing projects that use it.
   * Refactoring of the reporting system (we kept the key concept).
   * Refactoring of internal unit tests.